ardriveapp/ardrive-web/docs/ArweaveFS.md

 Field enum values are defined in the format "value 1 | value 2".

-All transactions that store these entities should define a `Content-Type` transaction tag with value `application/json`.
+All transactions that store these entities unencrypted should define a `Content-Type` tag with value `application/json`.

 ### Drive